ParadigmHyperloop/comp4-software/OnLand/ControlLaptop/README.md

     - ~proposed system: have in `app.py` a Pod Object or similar that keeps track of current state~
     - ~or, have that information stored in InfluxDB alongside telemetry data, and whenever info is needed either JS or Py can ping the db:~ Done.
 Needs to figure out what exact data is going to be streamed.
+- Change all pressure units to a multiple of Pascals (e.g. kPa for environment, MPa for pressure tanks).
+- Make buttons grey out/inactive when pod isnt in the correct state.
+    - "Fire" command should be password protected